-For my first-ever “launch,” I had a list of just 12 people.
-That launch kick-started a community of over 3000 people who were interested in the services I was offering.
+For my first-ever “successful launch,” I had a list of about 100 people.
+(I failed before that one because I didn’t address these things below, so you can learn from my mistake) That launch kick-started a community of over 3000 people who were interested in the services I was offering.

 I learned a lot through that launch and I want to share several tips with you right now .